SqlClient Support for High Availability, Disaster Recovery

 Behavior of an application that uses the MultiSubnetFailover connection property is not affected based on the type of authentication: SQL Server Authentication, Kerberos Authentication, or Windows Authentication.

-Increase the value of Connect Timeout to accommodate for failover time and reduce application connection retry attempts.
+When connecting to an availability group listener, you can increase the value of Connect Timeout to accommodate for failover time and reduce application connection retry attempts.

 If the secondary replica location is not configured to accept connections.